This is the second in a multi-part series where we examine pundits' opinions and predictions on the latest topics.

 The National Association of Home Builders (NAHB) Housing Market Index (HMI) is a gauge of builder opinion on the relative level of current and future single-family home sales.
 It is a diffusion index, which means that a reading above 50 indicates a favorable outlook on home sales; below 50 indicates a negative outlook.
 The latest reading of 69 is down from last month's number.
 Investing.com had a forecast of 71.

-The Census Bureau's Advance Retail Sales Report for December was released this morning.
-Headline sales came in at 0.4% month-over-month to one decimal.
-Today's headline number was at the Investing.com consensus of 0.4%.
-Core sales (ex Autos) came in at 0.4% MoM.
-October and November figures were revised.
+The Census Bureau's Advance Retail Sales Report for March was released this morning.
+Headline sales came in at 0.6% month-over-month to one decimal.
+Today's headline number was above the Investing.com consensus of 0.4%.
+Core sales (ex Autos) came in at 0.2% MoM.
+January and February figures were revised.

 This morning we got the latest Empire State Manufacturing Survey.
 The diffusion index for General Business Conditions at 15.80 was a decrease of 6.7 from the previous month's 22.5.
 The Investing.com forecast was for a reading of 22.50.

 This is the third of a five-part series presenting 50 dividend growth stocks that I have screened for current fair value.
 With this article I will be covering 10 additional dividend growth research candidates with moderate to higher yields in addition to the initial 20 that I presented...

 The acceleration in U.S. core Consumer Price Index (CPI) inflation in March was in line with expectations, and likely a welcome development for Federal Reserve officials after a surprising string of soft inflation prints last year.

 Equities experienced heightened volatility during the first quarter of 2018, with the S&P 500 Index surging 7.55% from Dec.
 31 2017, through Jan.
 26, 2018, before dropping nearly 8% through quarter-end.

 To address questions about the benefits of international investing and diversification, we don’t have to look too far back in time.